NataliaLamberova/NataliaLamberova.github.io/_pages/research.md

 *April 2026.*

 War may increase the political feasibility of state-led innovation by making technological capacity more visible and urgent.
 Using wartime surveys from Ukraine with fixed-sum budget tasks, we compare respondents more directly exposed to war with observationally similar respondents from the same pre-war settlements.
 Direct exposure raises the share of a reconstruction budget allocated to R&D by 3–5 percentage points.
 Economic exposure mainly crowds out healthcare, while family harm crowds out infrastructure investment.
 Exposure reduces support for importing technology, with little change in broad technology attitudes or support for war effort, suggesting reprioritization under scarcity rather than generic rally effects.

+## Ethics and survey research {#ethics-and-survey-research}

+### Public Perspectives on War Trauma Research: Evidence from Ukraine

+*(with Vera Mironova and Sam Whitt.)*

+Many scholars have discussed the ethics of conducting survey research on sensitive issues of war trauma, but less is known about public perceptions of acceptable and unacceptable research practices.
+This study examines public opinion on the ethical conduct of research in a May 2025 survey of 2,000 respondents in Ukraine.
+Using a randomized survey experiment that varies the researcher's identity, whether harm and trauma inquiry focuses on sexual violence, and pre-treatment conditioning on perceptions of rapport with researchers (trust, comfort, willingness to be forthcoming in responses), we find that who is asking questions (identity) is less important than what is being asked (sexual violence) and how it is asked (perceived rapport with researchers).
+Public concern about war trauma research is most clearly mitigated by perceived rapport with researchers.
+Our results reinforce how lessons from qualitative research could be more effectively applied to survey and experimental best practices.

 ## Beliefs, media, and political communication {#beliefs-and-media}